 Within this area was a Sound garden for the under 5’s .
 This area is fantastic , you feel like you are in a cartoon.
 I think I enjoyed this more than J. As you can see in the pictures there are flowers to smell , an overturned flowerpot , a Magpies nest and an area to play dress up.

-After his hard days work J went into the local supermarket to do some shopping.
+After his hard day’s work, J went to the local supermarket to do some shopping.
 He was more interested in stealing a baguette.
 It was funny as there was also primary school children playing who proceeded to call him a shoplifter.
-Needless to say we told him to return it to the shop and get a shopping trolley and buy the food.
+Needless to say, we told him to return it to the shop and get a shopping trolley and buy the food.

 J loved playing with the food scanner and the tills.
 He may have got confused and tried to eat some of the food .
 This area is fab for older children , and adults, as they can play shop and learn at the same time.

 After the bank we then went to the garage area , Dave definitely liked this bit.
-There is an MOT area and little overalls for the children to wear.
-Unfortunately J was too small for these.
+There is a MOT area and little overalls for the children to wear.
+Unfortunately, J was too small for these.
 J did enjoy using the petrol pumps to fill up the cars.

 Eureka also has its own little house for children to play in with several different rooms.
 J particularly loved the kitchen, as did my mum.
 The bathroom also has buttons to let you turn the bath and shower on and even has a water table to splash in.

 One of the last areas we went to basically is all about the human body.
 It has different areas to measure height, how far you can step and even how wide you can stretch your arms.We did try to measure J but he wouldn’t keep still long enough.
 He did find a baby doll that he kept cuddling, though.
 There is also an exercise bike set up so you can see how your skeleton works.